 Participants in Zoom Rooms can use one-click direct screen sharing from a Zoom Desktop Client on a Mac or Windows PC.
-Ultrasonic sound proximity detection enables the iPad controller to generate an ultrasonic signal that can be detected by the Zoom Desktop Client.
+Ultrasonic sound proximity detection enables the Zoom Room controller to generate an ultrasonic signal that can be detected by the Zoom Desktop Client.

 - If the Zoom client detects the signal in a Zoom Room, it automatically connects to the Zoom Room when the attendee clicks Share Screen.